microsoft/nn-Meter/docs/usage.md

 nn-meter --predictor <hardware> [--predictor-version <version>] --nn-meter-ir <json-file_or_folder>
 ```

 `--predictor-version <version>` arguments is optional.
-When the predictor version is not specified by users, nn-meter will use the latest verison of the predictor.
+When the predictor version is not specified by users, nn-meter will use the latest version of the predictor.

 nn-Meter can support batch mode prediction.
 To predict latency for multiple models in the same model type once, user should collect all models in one folder and state the folder after `--[model-type]` liked argument.

 It should also be noted that for PyTorch model, nn-meter can only support existing models in torchvision model zoo.
 The string followed by `--torchvision` should be exactly one or more string indicating name(s) of some existing torchvision models.
+To apply latency prediction for torchvision model in command line, `onnx` and `onnx-simplifier` packages are required.

 ### Convert to nn-Meter IR Graph